p4-k4/nixconfig/README.md

 ### Neovim Configuration

 The system uses LazyVim with a configuration maintained in `config/nvim`.
-This allows for:
+This setup:

-- Easy configuration updates through standard LazyVim structure
+1. **Configuration Structure**:
+   - Maintains LazyVim's natural directory structure in `config/nvim`
-- Direct editing of lua files in the repository
+   - All lua files are kept in their standard locations
+   - Easy to edit and maintain like a normal LazyVim setup

+2. **Integration with Nix**:
-- Automatic deployment through home-manager
+   - Configuration is symlinked by home-manager
-- LSP servers and development tools managed by nix
+   - LSP servers and tools installed through nix
+   - Plugins managed by lazy.nvim for flexibility
+   - System dependencies handled by nix

+3. **Usage**:
+   - Edit configuration files directly in `config/nvim`
+   - Add new plugins in `config/nvim/lua/plugins`
+   - Run `darwin-rebuild switch --flake .#paka` to apply changes
+   - LSP servers are automatically installed and configured

+4. **Key Files**:
+   - `modules/home/programs/neovim.nix`: Nix integration and package management
+   - `config/nvim/init.lua`: Main LazyVim entry point
+   - `config/nvim/lua/config/`: Core LazyVim configuration
+   - `config/nvim/lua/plugins/`: Plugin-specific configurations

 ### Shell Environment